peritext/peritext/README.md

 * for print-like outputs, in a document in which a website's screenshot figure representation has been added,
 * for web-like outputs, in a document in which an iframe figure representation has been added

-Please note that at this point though, document representation is still a plain javascript object representation.
+Please note that at this point, document representation is still a plain javascript object representation but it is no more serializable as React components are stored along the tree.

 ## (output-specific rcc document representation <-> outputs) renderers, exporters and lib. getters/setters